tonibois/cook/README.md

 **Note: To make @api decorators working properly, after installation of the module you can change the @api.onchange to @api.depends on calories and allergen functions**

-### Features:

-+ Computation of calories based on protein/fat/carbohydrates and amount of food
-+ List of recipes
-+ List of ingredients
-+ List of instructions
-+ Demo example of four recipes with instructions (only one of the recipes) and ingredients
-+ Translation languages available: Spanish and Catalan